Neoepitope-based Personalized DNA Vaccine Approach in Pediatric Patients With Recurrent Central Nervous System Tumors

 Inclusion Criteria:

 • Availability of tissue for sequencing to determine presence of targetable neoantigen.
-This may be fresh tissue collected as part of routine care, another research project or archived tissue from a previous craniotomy with biopsy, subtotal resection, total gross resection, or re-resection.
+This may be fresh tissue collected as part of routine care, another research project, or banked fresh frozen samples from tissue obtained at time of progression from a previous biopsy, subtotal resection, total gross resection, or re-resection, with the following disease specific restrictions:

 • Ability to understand and willingness to sign an IRB approved written informed consent document (or that of legally authorized representative, if applicable) or patient has a guardian who has the ability to understand and willingness to sign an IRB approved written informed consent document.